MileHacker Logo

 Natural Wonders

-• Bursa is known for its thermal springs, the source for its famous therapeutic pools, representing a geological gift.
+• Bursa is known for its thermal springs, the source for its well-known therapeutic pools, representing a geological gift.

-The hot springs have shaped the city's wellness tourism for hundreds of years.
+The hot springs have shaped the city's wellness travel for a large number of years.

 Beaches, Lakes, and Waterways